-For some aerial clues to the path originally taken, download this page from Bing mapping.
+For some aerial clues to the path originally taken, download this page from Google Earth.
 The Tramway can be seen coming in from the right at the location of Wotton station.
 It then performs a gentle arc southwards (bottom of picture).
-Just at the point it starts to bend northwards you can see some faint marks in the field curving away towards the south.
+Just at the point it starts to bend northwards you can see some marks in the field curving away towards the south that are now used as farm tracks through the middle of the field.
 This is actually the course of the Tramway and the station would have been in that field.
-The wide scar running from the top to the bottom of the picture is a recently installed pipeline.

 The Tramway runs horizontally in this picture, now visible as a slightly raised area.
 The siding can clearly be seen as two parallel ditches coming towards the camera's view.